GustavoKoglin/GustavoKoglin/README.md

 ### About me:
 * Always using technologies, since I was 13 years old, I satarted to giving I.T services to people.
-* Started to programming at college, it was in January, 2022, but before programming, I had other jobs too, it is irrelevant, but  I was already booked by a modeling agency, I took an acting course at Macunaima School in São Paulo - SP, Brazil, but I didn't get to the point of obtaining Professional Registration with the Regional Labor Office (known as DRT - Delegacia Regional do Trabalho, in Brazil).
+* Started to programming at college, it was in January, 2022, but before programming, I had other jobs too, it is irrelevant, but  I was already booked by a modeling agency, I took an acting course at Macunaima School in São Paulo - SP, Brazil, but I didn't get to the point of obtaining Professional Registration with the Regional Labor Office (known as [register] DRT - Delegacia Regional do Trabalho, in Brazil).

 * I am always looking to learn new things, have new experiences, be in continuous professional and personal growth, to know new people, the global diversity and culture.